NOC-MSM/SEAsia/DOCS/source/SEAsia.rst

 Machines used: CentOS7 linux box, Cray XC30 HPC (ARCHER)

 ===========================================
-Setting up a SE Asia NEMO vp4 configuration
+Preparing for a new NEMO vp4 configuration
 ===========================================

 Having cloned the NEMO-RELOC repository, the  entire build process can be run